 CHANGE 1- transportation choices

 If people are to drive or fly less, it means less carbon dioxide emissions from fossil fuels.
-Opt always for transportations, such as bike/skate/rollerblades/scooter, car sharing or public transportation.
+Opt always for transportation, such as bike/skate/rollerblades/scooter, car sharing, or public transportation.

-Cars: If you absolutely must own a car, opt for hybrid or electric car.
-Hybrid technology works in such a way that it allows the cars to reduce their greenhouse gas emissions significantly.
-Hybrid cars use more electricity than gasoline, thus help reduce carbon dioxide emissions.
+Cars: If you absolutely must own a car, opt for a hybrid or electric car.
+Hybrid technology works in such a way that it allows cars to reduce their greenhouse gas emissions significantly.
+Hybrid cars use more electricity than gasoline, thus helping reduce carbon dioxide emissions.
 If you own a car, make sure to give people the chance to car share with you!

 Flying: Air travel is probably responsible for the largest part of your carbon footprint.
-If you can’t avoid flying, go economy class as the flight’s carbon emissions are shared among more passengers.
-Business-class is responsible for almost three times, while the first-class can result in nine times as much emission as the economy.
+If you can’t avoid flying, go, economy class, as the flight’s carbon emissions are shared among more passengers.
+Business class is responsible for almost three times, while the first class can result in nine times as many emissions as the economy.

 Try to offset the carbon emissions of your travel by paying an amount of money for a project that reduces greenhouse gases somewhere else.
 Click here to learn how.